 The Company has a license agreement with the President and Fellows of Harvard College ("Harvard"), entered into in November 2016, for an exclusive, worldwide, royalty-bearing license for certain technologies related to conditioning and mobilization.
-The Company is obligated to pay Harvard maintenance fees of \$0.1 million annually to reimburse qualified expenses related to the patents.
+The Company is obligated to pay Harvard maintenance fees of \$0.1 million annually and to reimburse qualified expenses related to the patents.
 The Company is also obligated to pay milestone payments of up to \$7.4 million for the first two licensed products upon the achievement of certain development and regulatory milestones and to pay royalties on a product-by-product and country-by-country basis on net sales of products licensed under the agreement.
-During the three months ended March 31, 2020, the Company did not incur any expense related to the achievement of these milestones.
-During the three months ended March 31, 2019, the Company recorded \$0.1 million of expense related to the achievement of one of these milestones.

 The Company has a license agreement with Novartis International Pharmaceutical Ltd. ("Novartis"), entered into in April 2017, to use and develop certain patent rights (the "Novartis License").
 Under the Novartis License, the Company was granted an exclusive, worldwide, sublicensable license to research, develop and commercialize certain licensed products that contain Novartis compounds for the expansion of cord blood derived non-gene-edited/-modified hematopoietic stem cells.
 The Company is obligated to make payments of up to \$177.0 million upon the achievement of specified clinical and regulatory milestones and up to \$125.0 million upon the achievement of specified commercial milestones and to pay tiered royalties, on a product-by-product and country-by-country basis, up to a maximum of 20% on net sales of products licensed under the agreement.
-As of March 31, 2020, no milestones related to the Novartis License have been met.
+As of March 31, 2021, no milestones related to the Novartis License have been met.

 The Company has agreements with third parties in the normal course of business, under which it can license certain developed technologies.
 If the Company exercises its rights to license the respective technologies, it may be subject to additional fees and milestone payments.
-During the three months ended March 31, 2020 and 2019, the Company did not exercise its rights to the license of certain developed technologies under these agreements.
+During the three months ended March 31, 2021 and 2020, the Company did not incur any expense related to these licenses.